Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

+Having established the competitiveness of Habibi against a leading commercial system (\S\ref{subsec:11labs_compr_results}), we now turn to a detailed internal analysis.
+We first examine dialect-specific models to identify per-dialect optimal checkpoints, then compare them against unified models to assess the trade-offs between specialization and generalization.
+All experiments from this point onward use the full Habibi benchmark with its complete set of zero-shot inference pairs, enabling a thorough assessment across diverse speakers and utterances.

-Specialized dialect models are trained on D1 (in Table~\ref{tab:datasets_dialect}).
-For \texttt{SAU}-specialized model, we use the entire SADA corpus.
-As shown in Table~\ref{tab:results_specific}, specialized models reasonably outperform the ground truth (GT).
-We attribute this mainly to the superiority of the model design and the fact that GT samples, sourced from ASR corpora, are of relatively higher noise levels compared to TTS outputs, which challenge ASR models.
-In the subsequent experiments, we selected checkpoints with the lowest WER-O from each dialect for comparison.
+\textbf{Dialect-specific models}\quad Specialized models are trained on D1, with the exception of \texttt{SAU}, which uses the full SADA corpus.
+As shown in Table~\ref{tab:results_specific}, all specialized models outperform the ground truth (GT) in WER.
+We attribute this primarily to the fact that GT samples, sourced from ASR corpora, contain higher noise levels than synthesized outputs, which adversely affects ASR-based evaluation.
+For each dialect, we select the checkpoint with the lowest WER-O for subsequent comparisons.